defconfurs/dc26-fur-scripts/README.md

 The DC26 DefCon Furs badge is running a micropython environment that allows you to script the badge to do awesome things.

-At your disposal, you will find:
+### Features Include
-* An STM32F411RET6 microcontroller running Micropython
+* STM32F411RET6 microcontroller running Micropython
 * 32 Mbit SPI flash on SPI bus 3
 * 18x7 pixel LED matrix display
 * Two pushbutton switches located on the ears